HaloHunter480/Survivorship-Bias-in-Emerging-Market-Small-Cap-Indices/RESEARCH_PAPER_FINAL.md

 **Second**, I demonstrate that survivorship bias extends beyond simple "survivors versus failures."
 By categorizing removed stocks into delisted (true failures), graduated (successful but no longer small-cap), and demoted (underperformers), I show that even successful stocks create bias when they exit the investable universe.
 This nuance is critical for understanding why bias persists even in indices where outright failures represent a minority of removals.

 **Third**, methodologically, this study demonstrates that publicly available daily trading data (bhavcopy files) can be leveraged to reconstruct complete historical universes including delisted stocks—data that is typically unavailable to researchers.
-The 100% reconstruction accuracy validates this approach for emerging markets where official historical constituent data is absent.
+The reconstruction achieves an estimated 85-90% accuracy across historical periods, validated by a 100% match with current (verifiable) constituents.
+This validates the approach for emerging markets where official historical constituent data is absent.

 ### 1.5 Practical Implications